Official-MoonDao/docusaurus/docs/guilds.md

 An announcement will be made by the sponsor on the Discord with the document to a special channel where only senate members can react with a Yes or No. A 70% majority in the Senate is required for the proposal to go forward to vote from the MoonDAO Member House, with a quorum of 80% required.
 Senate votes are one vote per member.

-### 6. Present at Townhall.
+### 6. Present at Town hall.

 If the proposal passes the requirement from Step #7.
-The guild steward will talk about the proposal at the weekly townhall and pitch the proposal to the DAO and take questions from people in the DAO
+The guild steward will talk about the proposal at the weekly town hall and pitch the proposal to the DAO and take questions from people in the DAO

 At this point the proposal is also translated into other languages and communicated to the rest of the DAO.